tenzir/tenzir/doc/vast.1.md

 The following *options* are available:

 `-d` *dir* [*.*]
-  The directory for logs and state.
+  The VAST directory for logs and state.

 `-e` *endpoint* [*127.0.0.1:42000*]
   The endpoint of the node to connect to or launch.
 (See below)